 Linux Professional Institute Member Agreement (the "Agreement")

-NOTE: The membership program is in alpha testing, pending board approval and will be generally available later this year.
+NOTE: The membership program is in alpha testing, pending board approval and will be generally available in early 2020.

 Here are the terms and conditions that govern your membership in Linux Professional Institute ("LPI").
 By virtue of your application and LPI’s acceptance, you acknowledge, for the duration of your membership, that: